Sanadbarjawi/SBBannerView/Readme.md

 # SBBannerView

-A handy fully customised banner that could be used to as an internet connection indicator, notifications alerts, success messages and so much more! a one liner easy to use banner, just provide your values and let it do its work 🧙🏻‍♀️
+A fully customisable banner for your iOS(iPhone,iPad) projects

 ## Description

-### Fully Customizable (Font, Width, Height, fontColor and many more!)
+### SBBannerView could be used as your internet connection indicator, notification alerts, success messages and so much more 🧙🏻‍♀️

 ## Features

+* Easy Customizable (duration, position, cornerRadius, Font, Width, Height, fontColor, textAlignment)

-* SBBannerView can overlap the previous banner or dismiss the current one before animating in the new banner
+* Can overlap the previous banner or dismiss the current one before animating in the new banner

 * SBBannerView is by default swipable; can be dismissed using swipe gestures